Main R&D areas

 Lighting Technology Working Group

 Our workgroup is focused on the research and measurement of modern light sources, the simulations of lighting and optical systems, the photobiological safety of light sources and luminaires, the development of new methodology for the indoor and outdoor discomfort glare measurement and evaluation.
+In the last few years, we have been developing methods for measuring and evaluating light pollution, both in visible light and non-image forming radiation, and radiation affecting circadian rhythms, both in humans and other living forms.
 Furthermore, there is the development and testing of luminance analyser LDA in our laboratory that is capable of fast luminance measurement in the whole scene.
 Moreover, our workgroup carries out studies for our industry partners that are used as the design fundamental for the future development and evaluation of the modern lighting sources and luminaires.

 Our team deals with the issue of system wiring to control the indoor environment of buildings (lighting, shading, heating, cooling, ventilation).
 Within the group, we organize trainings, workshops, we provide advice and consultations.
 We participate in the implementation of intelligent building projects and the optimization of electricity consumption.
 Research is conducted in the field of effective control and optimization algorithms.
 We focus on KNX, Foxtrot, ABB Free @ Home and Inels.